The printable Code of Practice is here.

 - Ensuring that there are adequate washing facilities and that the workplace is kept clean and tidy,

-- Ensuring that the weighing, transferring, manipulation etc is done in a way to minimise the generation of dusts, mists and spillages.
+- Ensuring that the weighing, transferring, manipulation etc is done in a way to minimize the generation of dusts, mists and spillages.

 - Ensuring that control measures prevent the spread of contamination from one place to another via gloves, etc.